What to do if you miss your flight home this Christmas

 Talk to airline staff at the airport

-Remember that other flights are likely to be very full, so even if the airline can move you, you may not be able to sit together if in a group — or you even may have to accept a downgrade.
+Remember that other flights are likely to be very full, so even if the airline can move you, you may not be able to sit together if in a group — or you may even have to accept a downgrade.
 Again, try and stay calm and focus on the fact that you will be getting home for Christmas.
+All is likely not lost.

-If you happen to find an alternate carrier and book your own separate way home, if your original ticket (where you missed the outbound) is a return ticket, it’s very important to let the airline know that you still want to take the return flight.
+If you happen to find an alternate carrier and book your own travel arrangements, if your original ticket (where you missed the outbound) is a return ticket, it’s very important to let the airline know that you still want to take the return flight.
 Most return journeys on the same ticket will be cancelled completely if you fail to board any of the flights and the airline will advise you if the return journey can still be taken.

 You can try calling the airline to discuss your options but expect long wait times during this peak period.
 You may be able to get a quicker resolution if you can speak to someone in person.
-If you are flying from an airline’s major hub (like British Airways from Heathrow), it will have plenty of staff on hand for issues like this.
+However, keep in mind that many airlines are still understaffed at airports because they haven’t returned to pre-pandemic hiring levels.
+So as stressed as you may be from missing your flight, it’s important to remember the airline employee you’re talking to may be doing the work that several other workers used to do.

 Check your travel insurance